andyl/phoenix_live_editable/notes/devlog.md

 # TBD

 Next Steps
+- [ ] Get rid of struct namespaces
+- [ ] Follow phx example for documentation
+- [ ] Use underscores instead of dashes
+- [ ] Implement in Editable.Base
 - [-] Add ability to set target
 - [ ] Demo pages working
 - [ ] Demo pages with data in component